EASG-Bench: Video Q&A Benchmark with Egocentric Action Scene Graphs: Related Work

-\paragraph{Egocentric video Q\&A benchmarks.} Several video question-answering benchmarks on egocentric videos exist in the literature each focusing on different aspects, summarized in Table~\ref{tab:statistics_comparison}.
+Several video question-answering benchmarks on egocentric videos exist in the literature, each focusing on different aspects, summarized in Table~\ref{tab:statistics_comparison}.
 EgoSchema~\cite{mangalam2023egoschema} is designed to evaluate long-form video understanding through a challenging multiple-choice question-answering (MCQA) task.
 Unlike previous benchmarks that focus solely on clip length, EgoSchema introduces temporal certificate sets to quantify the intrinsic temporal reasoning required.
 EgoThink~\cite{cheng2024egothink} encompasses six capabilities with twelve detailed dimensions.
 The benchmark is constructed using selected clips from egocentric videos, with manually annotated question-answer pairs.
 QAEgo4D~\cite{patel2025advancing}, based on Ego4D-NLQ, focuses on answering questions with episodic memory using a constant-size video representation.
 Unlike QAEgo4D, MultiHop-EgoQA~\cite{chen2025grounded} and EgoTempo~\cite{plizzari2025omnia} require reasoning across multiple segments of a video to find the correct answer.
 While the questions are temporally grounded in these datasets, they are not spatially grounded.
 AMEGO~\cite{goletto2024amego} is a recent benchmark featuring hand-object interaction tracklets, which provides spatio-temporal grounding of the questions as the proposed \texttt{EASG-Bench}.
-However, the Q\&As in AMEGO are not open-ended, limiting the scope of the potential responses and the ability to evaluate more complex reasoning capabilities of AI models.
+However, the Q\&As in AMEGO use a multiple-choice format rather than open-ended questions, limiting the scope of the potential responses and the ability to evaluate more complex reasoning capabilities of AI models.